rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

-This option provides a way to have working TOTP codes in both a mobile phone and a desktop system without relying on third-party cloud systems, but also has the con of coupling TOTP code generation with a physical device : similarly to using an offline-only TOTP authenticator app, losing the Yubikey means losing access to TOTP codes, which requires additional diligence regarding backing up recovery codes.
+This option provides a way to have working TOTP codes in both a mobile phone and a desktop system without relying on third-party cloud systems, but also has the con of coupling TOTP code generation with a physical device: similarly to using an offline-only TOTP authenticator app, losing the Yubikey means losing access to TOTP codes, which requires additional diligence regarding backing up recovery codes.

-Note that setting up hardware-backed TOTP codes is totally optional for Rust Project members.
+Note that setting up hardware-backed TOTP codes is optional for Rust Project members.

 ### Hardware-backed SSH keys